Components

 • toolkit/components/ipprotection — platform-independent core (state machine, proxy/network stack, core helpers).

-• browser/components/ipprotection — desktop-specific UI layer (panel, toolbar button, alert/infobar managers, onboarding helpers).
+• browser/components/ipprotection — desktop-specific UI layer (panel, toolbar button, alert/infobar managers, and onboarding helpers).

 Component Diagram